maxnd/mxMarkEdit/README.md

 - `---max`: reports the bigger number;
 - `---min`: reports the smaller number;
 - `---avg`: reports the average of the numbers;
-- `---count`: reports the total number of the rows, also non numeric;
+- `---count`: reports the total number of the rows, also nonnumeric;

 The formulas are shown in the color set by the user for the code (see below the option of the app for more information).
 The possible filter doesn’t hide the formulas and the following result fields, and the rows not filtered are not included in the computations.
 Deleting a row activate the computation of the formulas, but not move a row in another table.
 Before closing the document, remove the filters from each table, so that the result fields are saved with the values relative to all the data of the column.
+The numbers in the cells could be typed by the user with the thousand separators, since the app can handle it properly.
+The results are shown always with the thousand separators.

 It’s possible to sort the content of the current column of the current table with the shortcut `Meta` + `Ctrl` + `S` (ascending) or `Meta` + `Ctrl` + `Shift` + `S` (descending).
 Numeric content are put before textual ones, and the possible empty lines before numbers.
 If a formula is present in any column, the sorting is limited to the rows before it.
 If no formula is present and the table is not followed by another table, with a name in the tables names column, it’s necessary to mark the bottom row of the current table creating a fictional table after it; it’s enough to write just its name.